ps215665/ps215665/README.md

 <h1>Hi there! 👋 </h1>

 <p>Welcome to my GitHub profile!
 I'm an experienced Magento Developer with a passion for building scalable, high-performance eCommerce solutions.
-While my primary expertise is in Magento 2, I am also familiar with Laravel and Shopify, allowing me to work across various platforms and technologies.
+While my primary expertise is in Magento 2, I am also familiar with Commercetools and Shopify, allowing me to work across various platforms and technologies.
 I specialize in creating custom modules, optimizing performance, and integrating third-party services.</p>

 <h2>💻 What I Do:</h2>